Founding / Managing Partner & Director

 He holds a PLD (Program for Leadership Development) from Harvard Business School and was also awarded the 2017 / 2018 Harvard University – South Africa Fellowship.
 Thabo graduated with a BCom in Finance, Investments and Accounting from the University of the Witwatersrand; a Registered Persons Exam (RPE) in Equities & Bonds; and a CAIB (SA) (Inst. of Bankers).
 He has also completed the Advances in Equity Portfolio Construction programme at the EDHEC Risk Institute in London, and the SAVCA / GIBS Foundation and Advanced Programmes in Private Equity.

 Thabo is a 2015 Mandela Washington Fellow under the U.S. Department of State Young African Leaders Initiative and underwent studies in Business & Entrepreneurship at Clark Atlanta University’s School of Business in the summer of 2015.

-Thabo serves as a Mentor for Startupbootcamp (CapeTown) – one the largest accelerator programmes in the world, MAN Impact Accelerator and was a Judge at the 2017 Seedstars World competition in Johannesburg & Maputo.
+He is currently a consultant for Stanford Seed (an initiative of Stanford Graduate School of Business), and also serves as a Mentor for Startupbootcamp (CapeTown), MAN Impact Accelerator, Softstart BTI Technology Incubator and was a Judge at the 2017 Seedstars World competition in Johannesburg & Maputo.

 Languages: English, Setswana/Sesotho (& currently learning Portuguese)